AliSoftware/MagicSwiftNoStrings/README.md

 ## Context

-This project has been used as a demo during my iOS Perth Meetup talk in February 2016.
+This project has been used as a demo during some live coding talks (like iOS Perth Meetup talk in February 2016).

 ## Aim of this demo